Canvas: Start-of-Semester Checklist

 - DO adjust Announcement posting dates before you publish your course site.
 Otherwise, all Announcements will be immediately visible to students upon publishing.

 - Finding your course site

 - Creating or importing your content (choose appropriate option)

-- When the import is finished
+- Completing the import

 - Merging / Cross-Listing Course Sites

 - Reviewing Assignments, Quizzes, and Discussions

 - Reviewing course details

 Create your content from scratch in Canvas.
 Self-Help guides are available to assist you.